 Medway's Parliamentary Constituencies

-Medway is currently represented in the House of Commons by the following three constituencies:
+Medway is currently represented in the House of Commons by the following constituencies:

-To see historical results for old constituencies, please go here.
+To see historical information for old constituencies covering Medway, please go here.

 Elections to the UK Parliament